-Alexandra is a Colombian-American architect and urban designer.
-She is the President and Co-Founder of Hive Public Space, an urban design and placemaking/placekeeping firm based in New York City.
-Alexandra has a decade of experience designing and transforming public spaces into socially and culturally inclusive environments.
+Alexandra is a Colombian-American urban designer, placemaker, and Design Justice Advocate.
+She is the Principal and Co-founder of Hive Public Space, an urban design and placemaking/placekeeping studio based in New York City.
+She brings a decade of experience designing and transforming public spaces into socially and culturally inclusive environments.

 She is the former Senior Urban Designer for both the Bryant Park Corporation and the 34th Street Partnership in Manhattan, NY.
-At this role, she was part of a multidisciplinary team responsible for the management, design and operation of the park and other plazas in the Midtown Area.
+In this role, she was part of a multidisciplinary team responsible for the management, design and operation of Bryant Park and other plazas in the Midtown Area.

 She believes in the power of public spaces and strives for her work to create memories and connections while evolving the identity and impact of each community.
 She received both a Bachelor of Fine Arts and a Bachelor of Architecture from the Rhode Island School of Design and holds a Master of Science in Architecture and Urban Design from Columbia University in New York.
 She has completed the Program on Negotiation from Harvard Law School and the Data Visualization Seminar with Edward Tufte.

 Alexandra is an Obama Leader, core organizer for Design as Protest. a member of the board of the Association of Community Design (ACD), a member of the Alliance for Public Space Leadership (APSL), and Design Fellow at the Design Trust for Public Spaces.